Bhavana-parupalli/Redactor/README.md

 #### address(document)
 The address function takes the redacted names, dates, phone_numbers, and genders document as argument.
 Then i have created a pattern using POS if NUM, PROPN, PROPN, PROPN, PUNCT, PROPN.
 If any such type of pattern appears in the nlp_doc.
 Then that address will be appended into the address_list.
 Additionally, using entity function in all the entities are extracted from the nlp_doc and if the label of the entities is GPE(Location) then those also will be appended into the address_list.
 Finally, address list is looped and the respective addresses and locations in the document are replacedusing '\u2588' and return the redacted document and address_list.
 Assumptions made in this step are it can only handle addresses of mentioned pattern type.
 #### concept(document, w)
 The concept function takes the names, dates, phone_numbers, genders, and address redacted document as arguments along with the word.
-I created a phrases list which consists of synonyms of the given word.
-Followed by this phrases list is added into a pattern list, and then phrase_matcher will search for the word in the nlp_doc.
-If word exist then the entire sentences in the nlp_doc is appended into the sentences_list.
+I created a list to store synonyms for the given word, the wordnet.synsets() funtion gets all the synonyms of the given word and appends all the synonyms into a list.
+Followed by, to remove duplicated from the given list i used set, using using sent_tokenize sentences are extracted from the document, and then converting the synonyms and sentences to lower case, if words in the synonyms_list is present within the sentences then the entire sentence will be appended in to the sentences_list.
 Finally, looping through the sentences_list and replacing sentences in the document with '\u2588' and return the redacted document and sentences_list.
 #### output(document, filename, path)
 The output function takes the names, dates, phone_numbers, genders, address, and sentences redacted document as arguments as well as filename and path.
 Then it will create a filename.redaced document in the files directory.
 Finally, opens the .redacted file and writing the document into the file.
 #### stats(doc_stats, a, filename, w)